Tarleton’s Gay-Straight Alliance is ‘not afraid to say the V-word’

 “I just know they do a lot for our students,” she said.

 “The Vagina Monologues” was written in 1994 by Ensler and has been performed in over 140 countries since its release.
 The play is known for the individual stories of women Ensler spoke to that sometimes make the audience laugh, cry, or sit in awe.
-The play’s sometimes stark nature takes viewers by surprise.
+The play’s sometimes stark nature takes viewers by surprise, and is not shy of talking about matters of vaginal health, loveballs and their uses, and all the highs and lows one with a vagina could experience.
 When asked about negative effects that this play might have, Parnell expressed worry but with hope.

 “I worry that there will be a backlash on the GSA, the Gay-Straight Alliance, but I think it’s worth it for all the women on campus for us to put it on,” she stated.
 “I want people to walk away thinking ‘Ok.
 I learned something, and it wasn’t as scary as I thought.’
 That would be my ultimate goal.”